electricsquare/raymarching-workshop/readme.md

-Thanks for participating!
-Be sure to send me your cool shaders!
-If you have any feedback on the course I'd also love to hear it!
+Thanks for reading!
+Be sure to send us your cool shaders!
+If you have any feedback on the course we'd also love to hear it!

 Contact us on twitter [@liqwidice](https://twitter.com/liqwidice) & [@hdb1](https://twitter.com/hdb1)